krishaamer/green-filter-research/research/literature/ai.md

 |-----|----------------|----------------------------|
 | 1   | Ocean Protocol | https://oceanprotocol.com/ |

-Older research on young adults (Millenials at the time) highlights how Millenials “use Google as a reference point for ease of use and simplicity” (Kate Moran (2016)).
-The rising availability of AI assistants however may displace Google search with a more conversational UX.
+-   Older research on young adults by Kate Moran (2016) (Millenials at the time) highlights how Millenials “use Google as a reference point for ease of use and simplicity”.

+-   The rising availability of AI assistants however may displace Google search with a more conversational UX.
 Indeed, Google itself is working on smarter tools to displace their own main product, as exemplified by Google Assistant and large investments into LLMs.

 ### Stickyness {#stickyness}